lpoulain/SaWa/server.md

 # SaWa Server Architecture

-The main complexity of the SaWa Server is the thread pool, or how each new TCP connection is handled by a separate thread.
-The server keeps a pool of idle thread and reuses them.
+The SaWa Server is designed to offer the best performance possible.
+It is using two:

+- Using a thread pool: each new TCP connection is handled by a separate thread.
+The server keeps a pool of idle threads and reuses them whenever possible.
+- Caching (HTTP server only): Web pages which are read from the disk are kept in memory

 The workflow is as follows: